taosdata/TDengine/docs-en/12-taos-sql/06-select.md

 :::note
 Restrictions on join operation:

-- The number of tables or stables in single join operation can't exceed 10.
+- The number of tables or STables in single join operation can't exceed 10.
 - `FILL` is not allowed in the query statement that includes JOIN operation.
 - Arithmetic operation is not allowed on the result set of join operation.
 - `GROUP BY` is not allowed on a part of tables that participate in join operation.